Aurora-Nasa-1/K50SoundBoostPlus/Core/docs/guide/introduction.md

 # Introduction to AuroraCore

-Welcome to AuroraCore (Advanced Multi-Modal Framework 3 Core), a high-performance, production-ready logging and file monitoring framework designed specifically for Android environments.
+Welcome to AuroraCore (Advanced Multi-Modal Framework 3 Core), a high-performance, production-ready file monitoring framework designed specifically for Android environments.

 ## 🎯 What is AuroraCore?

-AuroraCore is a comprehensive C++ framework that provides two essential components for Android applications:
+AuroraCore is a comprehensive C++ framework that provides essential file system monitoring capabilities for Android applications:

-1. **High-Performance Logger** - A robust logging system with daemon mode support
-2. **Real-Time FileWatcher** - An efficient file system monitoring solution
+**Real-Time FileWatcher** - An efficient file system monitoring solution

 Built with performance and reliability in mind, AuroraCore is designed to handle the demanding requirements of modern Android applications while maintaining minimal resource overhead.

 ## 🌟 Key Features

-### Logger Component

-- **Multiple Logging Modes**
-  - Synchronous logging for immediate writes
-  - Asynchronous logging for high-performance scenarios
-  - Daemon mode for system-wide logging

-- **Advanced File Management**
-  - Automatic log rotation based on size or time
-  - Compression support to save storage space
-  - Configurable retention policies

-- **Performance Optimizations**
-  - Memory-mapped file I/O
-  - Buffered writes with configurable flush intervals
-  - Multi-threaded processing

-- **Flexible Output**
-  - Multiple log levels (DEBUG, INFO, WARN, ERROR, FATAL)
-  - Custom formatting options
-  - Multiple output destinations

 ### FileWatcher Component